Community-level Management Planning

 • Presenting educational materials that enabled audience members to fully participate in fishery decision-making.

-The project
+The Project

 We worked with the Ka‘ūpūlehu Marine Life Advisory Committee (KMLAC) and The Nature Conservancy (TNC) to support development of a fishery management plan for Ka‘ūpūlehu Marine Reserve.
 Determined to restore fishery resources and ensure long-term sustainability, KMLAC engaged in a process of identifying suitable fishery management measures for their multi-species reef fishery.

-Our role
+Our Role

 We served as fishery analysts and educators for this multi-faceted project.
-Our ultimate role was to provide analysis of the anticipated consequences of fishery management measures.
+Our role was to provide analysis of the anticipated consequences of fishery management measures.
 Management measures included size limits, daily bag limits, no-take marine reserves, and seasonal closures.
+Our team supported a community engagement process by doing the following:

 • Providing scientific communication materials for multiple community-led workshops.